vasanth-z/LINUX_CHALLENGES/Challenge_7.md

 ---

-## 📄 Summary: Commands and Their Purpose
+## 📄 Summary: Commands and Their Purpose:

 | Command                          | Purpose                                                                 |
 |----------------------------------|-------------------------------------------------------------------------|